sleipnir/injectx/README.md

 end
 ```

-Use your behavior via Implementation resolved in runtime (using inject macro):
+Use your behavior via Implementation resolved in runtime (using inject macro with same sintaxe of alias):

 ```elixir
 defmodule Bar do